mccalluc/mccalluc.github.io/resume/prose.md

-**Software Developer VISTA, Community Software Lab, Lowell, Massachusetts (June 2005-December 2005)**:    New features and bug fixes in Perl for http://mvhub.com, a social-services directory.
+**Software Developer VISTA, Community Software Lab, Lowell, Massachusetts (June 2005-December 2005)**:    New features and bug fixes in Perl for a Merrimack Valley social-services directory.
 Supported Apache, PostgreSQL, DHCP, DNS, firewall, and backups on Linux systems.
 Provided tech support in person and over the phone.
 Developed promotional materials for the Lab and promoted its hosting, email, and custom software services.